 We believe our primary competitive advantages are our engineering services (including product design), technology solutions, and manufacturing services (including electronics and precision technology capabilities) provided by highly skilled personnel.
 We continue to invest in our business to expand our skills and service offerings from direct customer inputs.
-We have a closed-loop feedback system in place to respond to customer ideas to enhance our future flexible design and manufacturing solutions in support of the full life cycle of their products.
+We utilize customer feedback to enhance our future flexible design and manufacturing solutions in support of the full life cycle of customers' products.
 These solutions provide accelerated time-to-market, faster time-to-volume production, and reduced product development costs.
 Working closely with our customers and responding promptly to their needs, we become an integral part of their process to bring products to market faster and more economically.